The Real Housewives of New York City (Courtesy Wikipedia, the free encyclopedia)

 Ramona Singer

-Ramona Singer (born November 18, 1956 in Rhinebeck, NY, about 100 miles north of NYC) to Bohdan and Veronika Mazur (née Tersansky)of Polish descent She resides in Manhattan with her husband, Mario, and their teenage daughter, Avery.
-After graduating from the Fashion Institute of Technology, Singer began her career as a buyer for Macy's and then moved into the wholesale clothing business with French Connection and Calvin Klein.
+(Season 1 " present) Ramona Singer (born November 18, 1956 in Rhinebeck, NY, about 100 miles north of NYC) to Bohdan and Veronika Mazur (née Tersansky) of Polish descent She resides in Manhattan with her husband, Mario, and their teenage daughter, Avery.
+After graduating from the Fashion Institute of Technology, Singer began her career a buyer for Macy's and then moved into the wholesale clothing business with French Connection and Calvin Klein.
 She is the owner of RMS Fashions, a company that purchases excess goods from clothing manufacturers and resells them to discount stores.
-(In the apparel industry, Ramona is known as a jobber - a middleman to whom manufacturers sell their surplus fabric.)
+(In the apparel industry, Ramona is known as a jobber " a middleman to whom manufacturers sell their surplus fabric.)

 Ramona has developed several additional businesses.
-One is her own line of jewelry, True Faith Jewelry, which is sold through the Home Shopping Network (HSN); she markets the line herself.
+One is her own line of jewelry, True Faith Jewelry, which is sold through the Home Shopping Network (HSN) and she markets the line herself.
 She also developed and launched a skin care line, Tru Renewal, in 2009.
-Her newest line of business is Ramona Pinot Grigio.
-Marital Status: Married
+Her newest line of business is Ramona Pinot grigio.

-LuAnn de Lesseps, née Nadeau (born May 17, 1965 in Berlin, Connecticut), was born to a concrete manufacturer (the firm is still owned by two of her brothers).
+LuAnn de Lesseps, née Nadeau, otherwise known as Countess LuAnn de Lesseps, (born May 17, 1965 in Berlin, Connecticut), was born to a concrete manufacturer.
 She modeled with Wilhelmina Models and is an LPN.
 She is of Algonquin and French descent. and was the fourth wife of Count Alexandre de Lesseps, a descendant of Ferdinand de Lesseps, the developer of the Suez Canal.
 They have two children, Victoria and Noel, who have appeared on the show.
-De Lesseps and her husband were divorced in 2010.
+De Lesseps and her husband divorced in 2009.

 De Lesseps authored an etiquette book published in 2009 titled Class with the Countess.
 In April 2010, she released a music single titled "Money Can't Buy You Class", through Ultra Records.
-She released her second single, "Chic, C'est La Vie" in June 2011.
-Marital Status: Divorced, In a relationship
+She released her second single, "Chic, C'est La Vie", in June 2011.

 Sonja Morgan